sarvesh-6123/Churn-Prediction/README.md

 -> Identify the key factors contributing to customer churn: By analyzing the customer activity data, we aim to identify patterns and correlations that indicate why customers are cancelling their subscriptions.
 This understanding will help Orange Telecom take proactive measures to reduce churn.

 -> Provide recommendations for customer retention: Based on the analysis results, we will propose actionable recommendations to Orange Telecom for retaining valuable customers.
 These recommendations may include targeted marketing campaigns, improved customer service, or service enhancements to address identified pain points.

-## Project Structure
-The project repository follows a standard structure for organizing the code and related files:

-**data**: This directory contains the dataset files used for the analysis.

-**notebooks**: This directory contains Jupyter notebooks used for data exploration, analysis, and modeling.

-**scripts**: This directory includes Python scripts developed for data preprocessing, feature engineering, and model evaluation.

-**reports**: This directory contains the project reports and visualizations generated during the analysis.

-**README.md**: This file provides an overview of the project, its objectives, and the project structure.

-**requirements.txt**: This file lists the required Python libraries and their versions for reproducing the project environment.